UUSA-185 Entrance Modal

 Though many organizations offer information about specific children who need help and the opportunity to keep in touch with them, that doesn’t necessarily mean that supporters’ monthly donations actually go to the child’s family.
 Rather, many organizations have found that they can do much more good by pooling sponsor funds in order to attack the problems facing the communities where the children live with long-term, sustainable solutions.

 Aia (above) is 7 years old.
 She loves to learn at UNICEF’s child-friendly Makani Center in the Za’atari refugee camp, in Jordan, where she and other children who fled war in Syria live.
 “I like to study here.
-They teach me math, English and Arabic," says her 8-year-old sister, Zana (far right), who believes that going to the Makani Center, which offers learning, social and emotional support, has helped bring up her grades.
+They teach me math, English and Arabic," says her 8-year-old sister, Zana (far right), who believes that going to the Makani Center, which offers learning and social and emotional support, has helped bring up her grades.
 "I want to become a doctor so I can treat sick people.
 I love learning.” © UNICEF/UN0263706/Herwig

 While many child sponsorship programs now taking this approach offer donors the chance to get to know individual children in the communities where the organizations work, the children supporters correspond with aren’t always the direct recipients of donors’ monthly checks.
 Rather, some organizations designate the children sponsors get to know as unofficial ambassadors for their communities.

-With a presence in over 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization by providing health care, immunizations, clean water, nutrition, education, emergency relief and more to communities at scale.
+With a presence in over 190 countries and territories, UNICEF has helped save more children's lives than any other humanitarian organization by providing health care, immunizations, safe water, nutrition, education, emergency relief and more to communities at scale.

 It’s that approach that has allowed UNICEF to address inequity at its root and deliver what all children need to survive and thrive.

 Meet Gift.
 He lives in South Sudan, where 60% of the war-torn nation’s people don’t know where their next meal is coming from.
 He was hospitalized for severe acute malnutrition for 10 days.
-Thanks to UNICEF, he made a full recovery.
-In 2018 donors helped UNICEF provide lifesaving treatment to more than 176,000 children suffering from malnutrition’s most deadly form. © UNICEF/UN0232159/Njiokiktjien VII Photo
+Thanks to UNICEF, he made a full recovery. © UNICEF/UN0232159/Njiokiktjien VII Photo

-UNICEF works from the top down, partnering with governments to help shape policies and programs while making connections in communities to put them into action.
-That access, combined with the ability to ship supplies anywhere in the world in just 48 to 72 hours, ensures UNICEF can leverage resources and deliver supplies quickly and efficiently to make donor support really count.
+That access, combined with the ability to ship supplies anywhere in the world within 72 hours, ensures UNICEF can leverage resources and deliver supplies quickly and efficiently to make donor support really count.

 Sita and her sister, Tawaseef, just received winter gear from UNICEF, including the first pair of warm winter boots they've ever owned.
 The girls, whose family fled the war in Syria, now have the protection they'll need to make it through winter in the Jordan tent settlement they call home.
 “I like the boots the most!" says Tawaseef, who previously had only sandals to wear.
 “The scarf is soft," says Sita.
 "I love it!” © UNICEF/UN0274601/Herwig